- Butterfly Bush-hts

 A gorgeous flowering shrub, spirea spreads out in a fountain of white clusters of blossoms.
 It continues to thrive through the summer heat, culminating in orange foliage in the fall.
 Varieties range from 2-6 feet tall and wide.
 Hardy to zones 4-8.

 After the summer sun has cooled, sumac’s blazing red leaves will steal the show.
-Not only are sumac excellent shrubs for heat, but also fare well against pests.
+Not only are sumac excellent shrubs for heat, but they also fare well against pests.
 Sumac is also cultivated for spices and medicinal properties.
 Zones 3-9, by variety.

 Don’t let the heat keep you from enjoying your garden and landscape.
 Plant smart and reap the benefits of nature’s beauty!